ArjoNagelhout/urbanar_project_report/content/iteration_3/index.md

 {{< fig src="images/logov1.jpg" caption="The TinkerTown logo" name="tinkertown" >}}
 {{< /figcontainer >}}

-## Expert interview with Gwen Klerks
-To gain more knowledge in the field of citizen participation, a discussion was held with [Gwen Klerks](https://www.linkedin.com/in/gwenklerks)

-During the meeting there were some main learning points.
-We need to focus on what will happen after an idea had been chosen.
-We could look into possibilities for community building, so citizens themselves can build or realize a chosen idea.
-This could also apply to places that the citizens want to renovate or the moment an idea needs to be changed.\
-Furthermore, we could dive deeper into what will happen if an idea has been chosen.
-Showing the status of the actual realization would give users more trust in the value of spending time on creating designs with this app.\
-Furthermore, rewarding the builder of a realized idea could be done via a nameplate for example.
-Game-like wise.
-We need to focus on rewards for players in-game such as votes or achievements, as well making sure the app stays fun even for over a longer period of time.
-Subsequently, we contacted local municipalities to discuss the possibilities of actually realizing submitted builds if they are really popular or won a championship or the nameplate rewards.
-However, as we got no response, there was little we could do to find out more about these implementations.

 ## Design and Ideation AR Build System
 A lot of design and ideation in the form of drawings has been done:
 {{< figcontainer >}}